 - Advertisements, such as fleet graphics installed in company vehicles, count as a car signage tax deduction.

 - Only business miles can be filed as advertising and promotion tax deductions.
 Always track the business miles used as advertising.
-However, when employees use company vehicles to commute from home to work and vice versa, it won’t count as a deductible.
+However, it won’t count as a deductible when employees use company vehicles to commute from home to work and vice versa.

 So, are wrap fees tax deductible?
 In most cases, the answer is yes.
 Make sure to keep your receipts after you have installed fleet graphics or if you have any maintenance work.
 They can be used as tax-deductible expenses.

-However, the use of your car and the mileage should be qualified, which is why it’s crucial for you to first consult with your tax advisor.
+However, using your car and the mileage should be qualified, so it’s crucial for you to first consult with your tax advisor.
 Vehicle graphics are a cost-effective form of advertising, and the costs can be tax-deductible.
 But you’ll need to prove that certain uses of your fleet-wrapped vehicles are for advertising purposes.

 What Part of Vehicle Wrap Expenses is Tax Deductible?